Osteopathic Regulation in Ontario and Canada

 There is no government entity overseeing osteopathic schools or osteopathic professional associations, so any entities who hold themselves out as doing so are misleading you.
 However, the profession is regulated, so to speak, by two entities – the World Health Organization and the private insurance industry.

 The W.H.O. has set the standard for benchmarks in osteopathic education for decades.
 The private insurance industry has aligned with these WHO benchmarks and only recognizes osteopathic practitioners who have graduated from reputable schools that meet these standards.

 All graduates of the CAO are eligible to become a member of the Ontario Osteopathic Association (OOA).
 It is an association open to all practitioners with a world-class education of osteopathy.

 All members of the Ontario Osteopathic Association must:

-- Have a minimum of 4200 hours of osteopathic education including 1000 hours of supervised clinical training
+- Have a minimum of 4200 hours of osteopathic education including supervised clinical training

 - Pass the OOA entrance exam in safety, ethics, red flags, and health sciences

 - Hold valid liability and malpractice insurance policies

 - Provide a clean Vulnerable Sector screening police check